David-G96/David-G96.github.io/README.md

-# Tea lang
+# David-Ga96.github.io

-Tea is a functional language, which is designed to be easy to use for everyone.
+This is a personal website.
-Yet it isn't open for everyone now, I'm still trying to make Tea better!
+This website is intended for recording notes and thinkings.